 \subsection{Experimental set-up}

 \paragraph{Downstream network} In all domains and tasks, we utilize DeepLabV3 with a ResNet151 backbone as our downstream network.
 We generate 10,000 synthetic images and labels, filter out the top 10\% most uncertain images (see Sec.~\ref{sec:framework:label_gen}), and train our downstream network for 20 epochs with the 9,000 remaining images.
 For segmentation, we have DeepLabV3 output a probability distribution over all of the parts for each pixel, whereas for keypoints or depth, we have DeepLabV3 output continuous values.
 Due to the dynamic nature of elements in the Cityscapes dataset, slight imperfections in the reconstructions uniquely affect segmentation mask alignment.
 To mitigate this, we perform an extra fine tuning step with the original 16 or 50 labeled examples used to train the label generator while training for semantic segmentation.
-Ablations on the size of generated datasets and percent of images filtered out can be found in Appendix~\ref{sec:ablations}.
+Training details for the downstream network can be found in Appendix~\ref{sec:exp_setup:training_setup} and ablations can be found in Appendix~\ref{sec:ablations}.

 \paragraph{Baselines} We compare HandsOff against three baselines: DatasetGAN, EditGAN, and Transfer Learning.
 We are only able to evaluate DatasetGAN in the face domain, as DatasetGAN is unable to accommodate the change in labeling scheme from their custom labeled car dataset to the larger Car-Parts-Segmentation dataset, thus highlighting another drawback of requiring GAN labeled images.
 For EditGAN, we adopt the image editing framework to synthesize labels for images.
 However, we are unable to test in the full-body human poses and urban driving scene domains, as EditGAN has only released checkpoints for the face and car domains.
 For the Transfer Learning baseline, we initialize DeepLabV3 with pretrained weights on ImageNet, then finetune the classification head of the model on the 16 or 50 labeled images used to train HandsOff until convergence.
 This baseline is used to benchmark our method, which is trained on up to 50 labeled images, against a model that is trained on 100,000+ \textit{labeled} out-of-domain images in addition to the 16 or 50 labeled in-domain images.